Criterium-Engineers/criterium-engineers.github.io/index.md

 As features are released and bugs are squashed, we will post updates to this page so that users can know what to expect.

+## 07/09/2021 Release

+#### Infrastructure Updates / Bug Fixes
+**Deleting Observations Bug (Mobile)**: This release fixes an issue that occurred when an Observation with a custom Inspection Point was deleted.
+If that custom Inspection Point was used in other observations, the Inspection Point would be removed from those Observations as well and it would be stuck in an uneditable state.

+**Inspections Stuck on iPad (Mobile)**: This release should also resolve any occurrences of Inspections getting "stuck" on the iPad by changing how the user record is persisted.
+If you notice this happening still, please reach out to Deb Adams immediately.

 ## 07/01/2021 Release

 #### Features